Inwood Recreation Project

 INWOOD RECREATION PHASE ONE

-The City of Houston, Harris County Flood Control District (HCFCD), Harris County Precinct One, and Houston Parks Board are excited that funding is in place and work has begun on to begin work funding is in place for the first phase of the Inwood Forest Recreation Plan, which will create a 1-mile greenway with recreation elements and amenities along Vogel Creek.
-The phase one elements were chosen because they can be accomplished simultaneously with the detention project.
+The City of Houston, Harris County Flood Control District (HCFCD), Harris County Precinct One, and Houston Parks Board are excited that funding is in place for the first phase of the Inwood Forest Recreation Plan.
+This Phase will create a 1-mile greenway with recreation elements and amenities along Vogel Creek.
+Phase one elements were chosen because they can be accomplished simultaneously with the detention project.
 Other elements from the plan are dependent on the detention project completion before they can be implemented.

 OUTREACH AND COMMUNITY MEETINGS

-Inwood Recreation Phase One will involve community outreach to enable the project design to best respond to community needs.
-There will be three community meetings for phase one:
+Inwood Recreation Phase One involves community outreach to enable the project design to best respond to community needs.
+Community engagement for the Vogel Creek Greenway project is supported by Be Well™ Acres Homes.